 returned to replace them, leaving a half dozen little

-had been watched in front of the little shrine.
-As I
+been watched in front of the little shrine.
+As I was

-was replacing the bulbs a severe woman came up and
+replacing the bulbs a severe woman came up and demanded

-demanded to know what I was doing.
-I answered that the
+to know what I was doing.
+I answered that the bulbs were

-bulbs were burned out and that I wanted to do
+burned out and that I wanted to do something for the

 One younger fellow in the crowd came up chided me for carrying around a camera "down here."
 Certainly I knew that it would be snatched!
 He then said he would go with me wherever I wanted to go and that I could take all the pictures I wanted "with no worry."
 The trip then really became interesting.
 I was invited up to his apartment for coffee and was introduced to wife, kids and a dozen other assorted family members, including one who was a Scafi Blu captain.
 I told him I had friends who owned a trattoria at borgo Marinaro and had talked to lots of the Scafi Blu folks down there.
 He warmed up even more and gave me the inward waggle of his hand, palm in, index finger extended indicating I should come for a look see in the bedroom.
 Beaming, he proudly showed me large brown boxed cartons of Marlborough cigarettes from floor to ceiling.
 I applauded and said Bravo!
 Everyone thought that was funny.
 I soon was treated as if I lived "down there" and have always wished I had returned the next year with copies of the photos for them.